It's Thursday 01/20/22 & your Q or A is Welcome.

-Hello burn victim - I was on this site because of my own misfortune.
+A. Hello gold burn victim - I was on this site because of my own misfortune.
 I was cleaning my rings by boiling with just a little dish soap and water.
 The water boiled out of the pan while I was distracted and I found my white gold diamond earrings, white gold diamond heart shaped necklace, yellow gold and diamond ring, and my white gold and diamond hoop earrings, burned, black, and lifeless at the bottom of the sauce pan.
 After almost fainting, I came looking for help and found this page.

-Tapatio sauce sauce and poured it on the penny.
+[affil. link to info/product on Amazon] sauce and poured it on the penny.
 He left an outer portion of the penny without sauce for comparison.
 Five minutes later he rubbed the sauce off with a rag and it was restored to it's copper pink finish.

 - Richardson, Texas